APEC Philippines 1996

-APEC Philippines 1996 was a series of Asia-Pacific Economic Cooperation meetings focused on economic cooperation, held at the Subic Bay Freeport Zone in Subic, Zambales on 24–25 November 1996.
-It was the eighth APEC meeting in history and the first held in the Philippines.
+APEC Philippines 1996 was a series of Asia-Pacific Economic Cooperation meetings focused on economic cooperation, held on 24 and 25 November 1996 at the Subic Bay Freeport Zone in Olongapo City and other locations in the Philippines.
+It was the eighth APEC meeting, and the first held in the Philippines.

+Militant organization al-Qaeda failed in an attempt to assassinate U.S. president Bill Clinton as he visited for the meetings.
+They planned to bomb the presidential motorcade as it traveled through Manila, but before its drive commenced, the plot was uncovered, and the bomb was found planted under a bridge.